zoho/SalesIQ-Mobilisten-ReactNative/README.md

 }
 ```

-For Gradle version 6.8 and higher
+For Gradle version 6.8 and above
 ```Gradle
 // Add the following to your settings.gradle file.